Why Every English Translation of Dante’s Inferno Reads Like a Different Poem

 Listen to that voice.
 “I awoke in a dark wood.”
 It’s immediate, almost intimate.
 Ciardi adds elements Dante doesn’t literally say—”alone,” the sense of waking up—but they capture an emotional truth.
 This is Dante for readers who want to experience disorientation, not parse medieval philosophy.

 The tradeoff?
 Precision evaporates.
-“Midway in our life’s journey”—that casual phrasing softens Dante’s formal “nel mezzo del cammin di nostra vita,” which means something closer to our collective journey, not just “my journey.”
+“Midway in our life’s journey”—that casual phrasing softens Dante’s formal nel mezzo del cammin di nostra vita.
+The Italian means something closer to our collective journey, not just “my journey.”
 Ciardi makes it personal in a way Dante didn’t explicitly.
 Beautiful, yes.
 Faithful?
 Less so.

 Allen Mandelbaum (1980): The Poet’s Solution